notast/hierarchical-forecasting/README.md

 <img src="https://github.com/notast/hierarchical-forecasting/blob/main/images/6%20Future%20National.png" width="550"/>

+# 7 Reflecting points
+Forecasting admission rates is challenging.
+A handful of the forecasts at hospital levels are relatively flat lines.
+Moreover, Covid can throw any forecast off the rails as the situation can be erratic and dynamic.
+For instance, the Covid infection rate was stable after Aug 20 but became [more serious in May 21 with the Singapore government implementing stricter social distancing measures](https://www.gov.sg/article/additional-restrictions-under-phase-2--heightened-alert).

-# 7 Future work
+# 8 Future work
 - More machine learning models and deep learning
 - Predicting all hospital admission at once with a global model.

-# 8 Final thoughts
-- Forecasting admission rates is challenging especially with Covid as the situation can be erratic and dynamic.
-For instance, the Covid infection rate was stable after Aug 20 but became [more serious in May 21 with the Singapore government implementing stricter social distancing measures](https://www.gov.sg/article/additional-restrictions-under-phase-2--heightened-alert).